scp - Secure Copy

 Here we use the

-scp command, refer to the local source-file by its absolute path (
+scp command, refer to the local source-file by its full file path aka location (

 /collections/geococcyx/data.csv), connect to the remote host using connection details (

 firstname.lastname@example.org:), copy to the default directory for the connecting user (no path specified after the colon) and we rename file as part of the copy process to

 geococcyx-data.csv.
 Again: you need to find and substitute the remote username and host IP address for your situation.